objectbox/objectbox-docs/on-device-vector-search.md

 // objectbox:hnswIndex: dimensions=2, neighborsPerNode=30, indexingSearchCount=100, flags="debugLogs", distanceType="euclidean", reparationBacklinkProbability=0.95, vectorCacheHintSizeKB=2097152

 // flags may be a comma-separated list of debugLogs, debugLogsDetailed, reparationLimitCandidates, vectorCacheSimdPaddingOff
-// distanceType may be one of euclidean, cosine, dotProduct, dotProductNonNormalized, geo
+// distanceType may be one of euclidean, cosine, dotProduct, dotProductNonNormalized
 ```
 {% endtab %}